Build a Mock Robot

 Connect to your mock robot with your code

 You can now run the code.
-Doing so verifies that the Viam SDK is properly installed, that the viam-server instance on your robot is live, and that the computer running the program is able to connect to that instance.
+Doing so verifies that the Viam SDK is properly installed, that the viam-server instance on your machine is live, and that the computer running the program is able to connect to that instance.

 Run your code by entering the following in a new terminal on your computer: